arturdoruch/FlashMessageBundle/README.md

 ```
 This function returns CSS class name related to given message type.
 Allows to customize diplaying messages by CSS style.
-<a href="#classes">Configuration CSS classes names.</a>
+See how <a href="#classes">configuration CSS classes names.</a>
-You can defining these CSS classes in `app/config.yml` file in your app.
-For more clarify see `Resources/views/messages.html.twig` file.

-Of course you can customize displaying messages template by overriding `Resources/views/messages.html.twig` file.
+Of course you can customize whole messages template by overriding `Resources/views/messages.html.twig` file.
-To do this put template file into `app/Resources/ArturDoruchFlashMessageBundle/views/messages.html.twig` location in your Symfony application.
+To do this put template file into `app/Resources/ArturDoruchFlashMessageBundle/views/messages.html.twig` location in your Symfony app.